Health and Safety Information

 • When using powdered pigment, wear a NIOSH-approved mask and work in adequate ventilation to avoid inhalation of airborne particles.
 An exterior vented extraction system is recommended.

-• If paint or solvent is splashed into the eyes or on the skin, wash thoroughly with water.
+• If paint or solvent is splashed into the eyes or skin, wash thoroughly with water.

 • Avoid prolonged inhalation of solvent vapors.